Usage

 : Computes the reaction rates to provide them to a reactor.
 It is usually wrapped by the reactor to which the states are provided.FlowElement

-: Additional systems required for connecting the systems and direct the flow.
-For example, providing an influent, unifying or separating the flow or an ideal clarifier.
-These elements are without dynamics i.e. they do not contain differential equations.
+: Additional systems required for connecting the systems and directing the flow.
+For example, providing an influent, unifying or separating the flow, or an ideal clarifier.
+These elements are without dynamics, i.e. they do not contain differential equations.

 All of these systems can be used, together with the ones of the ModelingToolkitStandardLibrary (which provides e.g. basic mathematical functions, controllers...) to build models of complex systems.